pyscript/docs/docs/user-guide/index.md

 </py-script>
 ```

 Both tags accept various attributes to control their behaviour.
+More detailed

-More detailed information can be found on the [page about code](code).
+information can be found on the [page about code](code).

 ### Interpreters

 Python is an interpreted language, and thus needs an interpreter to work.

-PyScript supports two versions of the Python interpreter that have been
+PyScript currently supports two versions of the Python interpreter that have
-compiled to WASM: Pyodide and MicroPython.
-You should select which one to use
+been compiled to WASM: Pyodide and MicroPython.
+You should select which one to
-depending on your use case and acceptable trade-offs.
+use depending on your use case and acceptable trade-offs.

 Both interpreters make use of [emscripten](https://emscripten.org/), a compiler
 toolchain (using LLVM), for emitting WASM assets for the browser.
 Emscripten
 also provides APIs so operating-system level features such as a sandboxed file
-system (not the user's local machine's filesystem), IO (`stdin`, `stdout`,
+system (**not** the user's local machine's filesystem), IO (`stdin`, `stdout`,
 `stderr` etc,) and networking are available within the context of a browser.

 #### Pyodide